 |

-The work on value addition to biomass produced on the
+value addition to biomass produced on the station includes:

 -

-rearing activity to convert salt-tolerant fodders/shrub biomass into
+activity to convert salt tolerant fodders/shrub biomass into meat

 -

-Development of low-cost aquaculture technology on saline wasteland
+of low-cost aquaculture technology on saline wasteland using

 -